Dietrich College Senior Honors Program

 - Departmental sponsorship in the form of an agreement by a faculty member to serve as advisor for the 2-semester/18 unit Honors project (graduate students may not serve as advisors; adjunct faculty may do so, but only in collaboration with a regular faculty member), and approval by the department head.

-Project topics have included traditional research studies, analytical syntheses of research trends in a discipline, or such creative works as poetry or essay collections centered on one or more themes, full-length novels, and screenplays.
-The steady increase in the program's size to its current level (approximately 55-60 students per year) and the broad diversity of topics pursued by Honors participants across all Dietrich College departments testify to the program's popularity and impact in the college.
+Project topics have included traditional research studies, analytical syntheses of research trends in a discipline, or such creative works as poetry or essay collections, full-length novels, and original screenplays.

-While most students choose a topic within their major, it is also acceptable to propose a topic that falls outside one's major.
+While most students choose a topic within their primary or additional major, students may propose a topic that falls outside one's major.
 Students should be aware that faculty who agree to supervise these projects hold their students to very high standards, and would assume that (regardless of major) students have a sufficiently extensive background to pursue the topic proposed.
 Therefore, students proposing a topic outside of their major should be prepared to demonstrate the extent of that background when approaching prospective faculty advisors.

 Most projects begin in the fall semester and end in the spring.
 It is possible to begin in the spring semester or summer session, if necessary.
-Students will be asked to select a project timeline when they apply to the program.
-The deadlines for application submission depend upon the project timeline selected, and are as follows:
+Students select a project timeline when they apply to the program.
+The deadlines for application submission, and submission of the completed thesis, depend upon the project timeline selected, and are as follows:

 (one or two)